nick-hanson-dev/to-do-list-app/README.md

 of a description.
 the list should be persisted between sessions.

-going further:
+## features

-1. task priority
+### task priority

 each task can be given a priority and the tasks in the list will be ordered from top to bottom accordingly.

-1.1
-three levels of task priority: low, medium, high
+- three levels of task priority: low, medium, high

-1.2
-each priority level has a corresponding color: low proirity: default color medium priority: yellow high priority: red
+- each priority level has a corresponding color: low proirity: default color medium priority: yellow high priority: red